eonist/SimpleTimer/README.md

 # SimpleTimer:

 ## What is it:
-This is a simple timer class in swift that enables you to:
+This is a simple timer class in swift that enables you to

 ## How does it work:
 - [x] Local scoped timer